By David Bucciferro, Senior Advisor, Foothold Technology

 Preparing Your Agency For VBR

 What can you, as a provider, do today to continue to align your service delivery to measure quality over quantity?
 To be successful, you will need to harness the power of your data and strategically use the information at your fingertips.
 This will equip you with the ability to quickly adapt to a value-based approach of providing services.
-How?
-Next month I’ll be joined by members of the Foothold community representing agencies making great strides in preparing for VBR.
-I encourage you to join us we share tips on how to prepare, and how AWARDS is supporting agencies measure quality over quantity.
+Need some tips?
+I was recently joined on a webinar by members of the Foothold community who represent agencies preparing for VBC.
+Hear some of the ideas they provided by listening to a replay of our conversation and learn how an electronic record, like AWARDS, can assist you.

 About Foothold Technology